top of page

 What should I bring?

 • Food & snacks!
-Since we will be out on the water for 4-6 hours, this may encompass the traditional “lunchtime”.
-Please plan to bring some food for yourself and group.
+We will be out on the water for 4 hours and it’s easy to get hangry (sorry, “hungry”) on boats!
+If snacks are important to you, please plan to bring some food for yourself and group.

 • Water!
 While there will be water on board the boats, please plan to bring a refillable water container(s), and maybe even some electrolytes to ensure proper hydration.
 SCUBA diving is a thirsty sport!